kubesphere/website/content/en/docs/toolbox/auditing-operating.md

 ### Receive auditing log from KubeSphere

- KubeSphere Auditing Logs can receive auditing logs form KubeSphere and Kubernetes.
-By default, KubeSphere Auditing Logs only receives auditing logs from KubeSphere.
+KubeSphere Auditing Log system receives auditing logs only from KubeSphere by default, while it can also receive auditing logs from Kubernetes.

- User can stop receive auditing logs from KubeSphere by changing the value of 'auditing.enable' in ConfigMap `kubesphere-config` in the namespace `kubesphere-system` using the following command,
+ User can stop receiving auditing logs from KubeSphere by changing the value of 'auditing.enable' in ConfigMap `kubesphere-config` in the namespace `kubesphere-system` using the following command,

 ```
 kubectl edit cm -n kubesphere-system kubesphere-config
 ```

- change the value of `auditing.enabled` as false to stop receive auditing logs from KubeSphere.
+Change the value of `auditing.enabled` as `false` to stop receiving auditing logs from KubeSphere.

 ```
   spec: